Frequently Asked Questions about Passenger Rights

 What does the service cost?

-The complaint letter costs a one-time fee of 9.99 EUR.
-There are no hidden costs, no commission, and no recurring fees.
-You keep 100% of your compensation.
+The complaint letter costs a one-time flat fee of 9.99 EUR.
+No subscriptions, no hidden costs, no recurring charges.

 What payment methods are accepted?